Community Outreach

 Shelter Network is committed to providing housing and support services that create opportunities for local Peninsula homeless families and individuals to re-establish self-sufficiency and to return to permanent homes of their own.

-YES Reading is a non-profit organization dedicated to empowering students through literacy and investing community members in underserved public schools by working in partnership with school districts.
-They have recently opened up a site in the San Mateo-Foster City Unified School District.
-YES Reading recruits and trains community volunteers to provide one-on-one tutoring for elementary and middle school students reading below grade level.
+Reading Partners is a non-profit organization dedicated to empowering students through literacy and investing community members in underserved public schools by working in partnership with school districts, including the San Mateo-Foster City Unified School District.
+Reading Partners recruits and trains community volunteers to provide one-on-one tutoring for elementary and middle school students reading below grade level.
+On average, students jump an entire grade level in reading skills after only 30 hours of Reading Partners tutoring.

 [back to top]